 As the autumn season continues, Halloween brings the perfect opportunity to make special memories with your loved ones.
 When it comes to choosing ways to celebrate the spooky day, the list of creative ideas is endless.
 Our Carespring nursing homes and skilled rehabilitation facilities in Cincinnati, Dayton, and Northern Kentucky love looking for ways to bring patients and families together in every way possible.
-This season, consider some of these festive Halloween activities to spark the spirit of creativity in your senior!
+This season, consider some of these festive Halloween activities for seniors to spark the spirit of creativity.

 Paint a Pumpkin

 Carving pumpkins is a fun Halloween tradition for many families.
 However, this can be difficult for seniors because dexterity and strength usually start to deteriorate as we age.
 Consider adapting this favorite Halloween activity to fit the needs of your senior.
 Painting pumpkins instead of carving them is a great way to participate in Halloween celebrations without causing any injuries or pain.

 Visiting pumpkin patches and helping choose the prized pumpkin before painting or carving is a great way for seniors to feel included in celebrations.
 Make sure to call before visiting to make sure all areas are handicap accessible, if necessary.

 Nothing says Halloween quite like spooky decorations.
 Try making a craft with your senior to make their room or apartment scream Halloween!
 Creating spider webs from cotton balls or making these Halloween-themed candle holders will be the perfect touch to your senior’s home.